 At the time, it was not uncommon for semi pro and pro teams to have the name of prominent local companies as sponsors.
 On Oct 3 1920 The Decatur Staleys of the newly formed AFPA (what would become the NFL) played their first game at Staley Field in Decatur, Illinois on October 3, 1920 against the Moline Universal Tractors.
 The Staley’s won 20-0, starting off one of the oldest NFL franchises, now known as the Chicago Bears.
 In 2015, a group of Quad City Players formed the Quad Cities Vintage Football League and began playing a yearly game between the Moline Universal Tractors and the Rock Island Independents.
 Although contemporary AFPA pro teams, the teams never played against each other originally.

-The Moline Plow Company struggled in the post-war depression of the early ’20s, and stopped much of its production in 1923 including the Universal.
+The Moline Plow Company continued to struggle in the post-war depression of the early ’20s, and stopped much of its production in 1923 including the Universal.
 After dropping the Universal, the company created a subsidiary in 1923 called the Moline Implement Co that took control of the Moline properties and business.
-In December 1925, the Moline Plow Company officially dissolved and its assets were merged into the Moline Implement Company.
+In December 1925, the original Moline Plow Company officially dissolved and its assets were merged into the Moline Implement Company.
 In 1926, the International Harvester Corporation purchased the now defunct tractor plant, where it began producing Farmall tractors.
-This would be the IHC Rock Island Farmall works, which continued to produce tractors until May 1985 and the plant would officially close in June of 1986 for the last time.
+This would be the IHC Rock Island Farmall works, which continued to produce tractors until May 1985 and the plant would officially close in June of 1986.

-After several years of declining sales, a merger was worked out with Minneapolis Steel & Machinery Company of Minneapolis, Minn (Makers of the Twin City tractors which became the basis of the new company’s tractors) and the Minneapolis Threshing Machine Company of Hopkins, Minn.
-This merger, in March 1929, resulted in the Minneapolis-Moline Power Implement Company, which was once again a full line company.
+After several years of declining sales, a merger was worked out with Minneapolis Steel & Machinery Company of Minneapolis, Minnesota (makers of the Twin City tractors which became the basis of the new company’s tractors) and the Minneapolis Threshing Machine Company of Hopkins, Minnesota (Another former tractor company that had also built the Minneapolis line of steam engines and threshing machines).
+This merger, in March 1929, resulted in the Minneapolis-Moline Power Implement Company, which was once again a full line company merging all three product lines.
 Alone, none of the companies had still manufactured a complete line, although all had at one time built tractors.
 One of the first acts of the new company was to sell off all remaining Moline Plow properties.
 Minneapolis-Moline went on to become one of the major farm equipment companies in the country; producing a full line of machinery until being bought by the White Motor Company in 1963.